 Kyle Mayers makes incredible double hundred on debut as West Indies claim famous win over Bangladesh

-Mayers (210*) becomes only the sixth player in Test match history to score a double hundred in the fourth innings of a match, as he leads West Indies to the fifth-highest successful run chase in red-ball cricket
+Mayers (210 not out) becomes only the sixth player in Test match history to score a double hundred in the fourth innings of a match, as he leads West Indies to the fifth-highest successful run chase in red-ball cricket

-Kyle Mayers made an unbeaten double hundred on debut to help West Indies snatch an extraordinary three-wicket victory over Bangladesh in the first Test on Sunday.
+Kyle Mayers made an unbeaten 210 on debut to help West Indies snatch an extraordinary three-wicket victory over Bangladesh in the first Test.

 Bangladesh declared on 223-8 in their second innings, setting West Indies a daunting victory target of 395 in Chattogram, but the touring side were indebted to an inspired display from Mayers, as they completed the fifth-highest successful run chase in Test history.